 This is seems like a fairly obvious attribute of fabulousity – but today in our high tech society, people have lost touch with one another, and manners and etiquette have fallen to the waist side.
 Simple niceties like please and thank you, have been replaced with inconsideration and brashness.
 If you want to stand out from the crowd – try making impeccable manners and etiquette a priority in your business and day to day life.

 In addition to discussing the various attributes of being fabulous, Ellen includes books that one should read to be a better, well rounded individual.
 All in all I really enjoyed the book and I think Ellen has nailed being fabulous on the head.
 There are a couple areas where I thought she sounded like an elitist – but I think it’s just her flawless attention to detail.

 If you’re looking for ways to take your business to the next level – I recommend checking out The Essentials of Fabulous and incorporating these attributes into your life.

 Disclosure: I was given a free copy of The Essentials of Fabulous for review.
-The Work at Home Woman does not participate in paid reviews and always gives honest opinions.
 By purchasing books through any of these Amazon (affiliate) links you’ll be helping to support the upkeep and maintenance of this site.